-Launching ads campaigns often requires a lot of knowledge and understanding of subtle details.
-Lots of factors can influence whether or not the campaign would end up successful, but most of them usually depend on one key thing — your advertising campaign budget.
+Launching ad campaigns often requires a lot of knowledge and marketing efforts.
+Many factors can influence whether or not the campaign would end up successful, but most of them usually depend on one key thing — your advertising campaign budget.

 Online advertising costs: what’s considered a norm?

 The first thing to remember about your web advertising costs is that the budget depends a lot on the specific needs of the business online, so the precise numbers will vary from case to case.

 We can still get some general vision by analyzing and comparing the average online advertising costs, which you can then apply to your ad campaigns based on your specific goals and available resources.

 The most general metrics are the monthly advertising budget or ad spend.

 Depending on the marketing strategy, some find it more convenient to count on a weekly, daily, or annual basis for a more general picture.

 According to a recent survey, middle and small business advertising spending reaches around $750-$2500 per month for both digital and offline channels.
 With this, the limited budget appears to be the biggest roadblock.